Manirul Islam Sarkar

 Manirul Islam Sarkar (মনিরুল ইসলাম সরকার; 1965 – 3 December 2017) was an Indian Bengali politician and teacher.
-He was the former two-time member of the Meghalaya Legislative Assembly for the Phulbari constituency in West Garo Hills district.
+He was the former two-time member of the Meghalaya Legislative Assembly for the Phulbari Assembly Constituency in West Garo Hills district.
 Sarkar was also the Cabinet Minister for Agriculture and Transport.

 Early life and education

 Sarkar was born into a Bengali Muslim family in Chibinang, Meghalaya.
 His father was Abdul Jabbar Sarkar.
 Sarkar graduated from the Gauhati University in 1989 with a Bachelor of Science honour.

 Career

 Sarkar began his career as a teacher before stepping into politics.
 Despite being an independent candidate, he defeated his rival Akramozzaman of the Indian National Congress at the 1993 Meghalaya Legislative Assembly election, winning a seat at the Phulbari constituency.
 He lost to Abu Taher Mondal at the 1998 Meghalaya Legislative Assembly election, but made a comeback at the 2003 Meghalaya Legislative Assembly election.
-He competed in the 2008 Meghalaya Legislative Assembly election as a Indian National Congress candidate and in the 2013 Meghalaya Legislative Assembly election as a Samajwadi Party candidate but was defeated again by Abu Taher Mondal.
+He competed in the 2008 Meghalaya Legislative Assembly election as an Indian National Congress candidate and in the 2013 Meghalaya Legislative Assembly election as a Samajwadi Party candidate but was defeated again by Abu Taher Mondal.
 In 2014, he joined the National People's Party.

 He has purchased vast amounts of land in Bholarbhita, Goladighli and Bangalkata.
 Sarkar also served as the chairman for Meghalaya Transport Corporation and the Minister of Agriculture & Transport.